Helpful to a Fault: Measuring Illicit Assistance in Multi-Turn, Multilingual LLM Agents: Analysis Framework

 Because strategies are evaluated sequentially under the finite budget \(S_{\max}\), this bounded reachability event can be equivalently expressed in terms of the \emph{first} strategy index at which \(G\) is reached.
 This can be formalized as a discrete time-to-event random variable \(S_H \in \{1,2,\dots,S_{\max}\}\cup\{\infty\}\), where \(S_H=k\) means the first successful strategy for harmful intent \(H\) is the \(k\)-th tested strategy, and \(S_H=\infty\) means no success within \(S_{\max}\) strategies.
 This formalization lets us use standard survival-analysis functions \citep{kleinbaum1996survival}:

-where $Sur(s)$ is the probability that no jailbreak is found by strategy $s$ (\textit{survival}), and $Dis(s)$ is the probability that a jailbreak \textit{is} found by strategy $s$ (\textit{discovery}).
+where $Sur(s)$ is the probability that no jailbreak is found by strategy $s$ (\textit{survival}), and $Dis(s)$ is the probability that a jailbreak \textit{is} found by strategy $s$ (\textit{discovery}, also note that $Dis(s) = 1 - Sur(s)$).
 Intuitively, a steeper $Dis(s)$ indicates a more fragile agent where vulnerabilities are exposed quickly.

 \paragraph{Restricted Mean Jailbreak Discovery (RMJD).} Discovery curves capture the relationship between exposed failure modes and the red-teaming budget.
 We can summarize these curves with a single number: a restricted-mean analogue of \emph{restricted mean time lost} (RMTL), which corresponds to the area under the discovery curve \citep{kleinbaum1996survival}.
 We define the Restricted Mean Jailbreak Discovery (RMJD) up to \(S_{\max}\) as: